iebele/semantic-schema/README.md

 ## Purpose

-[Schema.org](http://schema.org) is a collaborative, community activity with a mission to create, maintain, and promote schemas for *structured data* on the Internet, on web pages, in email messages, and beyond.
+[Schema.org](http://schema.org)  is a markup vocabulary for structured data developed by Google, Microsoft, Yahoo and Yandex.

-[Schema.org](http://schema.org)  is a markup vocabulary for structured data developed by Google, Microsoft, Yahoo and Yandex, with the goal of creating a structured data markup that all search engines can understand.
+[Schema.org](http://schema.org) is a collaborative activity with a mission to create, maintain, and promote schemas for *structured data* on the Internet, on web pages, in email messages, and beyond.

-[Schema.org](http://schema.org) provides an ever expanding list of `types`.
-Each `type` has a list of expected `properties`, which can be strings or values, or, in many cases, one or more `types`.
+[Schema.org](http://schema.org) provides an ever expanding list of `types` and `properties`.

-An example of a type is a `CreativeWork`, which has - among many others - a property `author`, which can be an `Organization` or a `Person`.
-An `Organization` or a `Person` is nothing but another type, which both have a property `name`. `name` can be any string describing the person or organziation.
-But, the property `author` of the type `CreativeWork` can also be any string describing the person or organziation.
-It is up to the designer of any piece of structured data which 'schema' applies best in a given situation.
+This schema vocabulary is maintained by a large community of specialists; it is a great starting point to semantically organize and distribute collections and content of any type.

-Software dealing with structured data design can use this package to retrieve lists of `types` and their expected `properties` as provided by [Schema.org](http://schema.org).
+**[Semantic Schema](https://github.com/iebele/semantic-schema)** provides quick and reliable (server-side) access to all `types` and `properties` - **including their many-to-many relations**.

 The main types provided (following the structure of [Schema.org](http://schema.org)) are: